 - World History: a concise thematic analysis

-Although many of the library's databases provide access to all types of sources, your professor will want you to use peer reviewed academic literature from journals or books (also known as monographs).
+Your professor will want you to use peer reviewed academic literature from journals or books.

 Academic journals (also known as periodicals or serials), publish the world's most recent peer reviewed research in all disciplines, whereas popular magazines are primarily designed to entertain and inform the general public.
 Getting to know the difference between these sources is important.